avinoama/games/README.txt

 TODO:
 1. Add a module that will connect to services module
-2. Create an entity called "Pawn" that will be able to move on a board
+2. Create an entity called "Pawn" that will be able to move on a board acording to movment rules